yao-yun/neodb/README.md

   + NeoDB instances communicate with each other via an extended version of ActivityPub
   + NeoDB instances may share public rating and reviews with a default relay
   + implementation is based on [Takahē](https://jointakahe.org/) server
+- ATProto support
+  + NeoDB is not a PDS, but may publish posts to user feed
 - Other
-  + i18n: English, and Simp/Trad Chinese translation
+  + i18n: English, Danish and Simp/Trad Chinese available; contribution for more languages welcomed

 ## Host your own instance
 Please see [docs/install.md](docs/install.md)